keyvin/v20mbc-msdos/rdy2run/Readme.md

 Image contains masm, link, dos utils, and basic.

+If you use terraterm, make sure to set language to english and select a font.
+By default the \ char is mapped to Yen

 Adding software with dosbox-x-
 	mount the disk image in dosbox-x
 	imgmount f ds1n00.dsk -t hdd -fs fat